weinliu/verification-tests/test/extended/cluster_operator/hive/README.md

 Please avoid requiring openshift/installer types whenever possible as they bring in quite a few dependencies, making this repository unnecessarily difficult to maintain.

 For a minimal install-config, use the `minimalInstallConfig` type, and extend it if necessary.

 # Miscellaneous

+## Linting
+We utilize golangci-lint for our linting process.
+The configuration file can be found at ./.golangci-lint.yaml.
+Please ensure that you run the linters and resolve any errors before committing your changes.

+## Timeouts
+The majority of test cases for Hive involve cluster installation, so special care must be taken to avoid timeouts.
+Please note that the timeout is 100min per test case for Azure and 90min per test case for other platforms.

+## Backports
+Bug fixes are sometimes cherry-picked to earlier branches.
+If you're unsure about something, consult with the team.

+## Import style
+Please follow [this guide](https://github.com/uber-go/guide/blob/master/style.md#import-group-ordering) for import grouping.

+## TODOs
+If a TODO is only for you, please enclose your GitHub ID within parentheses, e.g. TODO(my-github-id).

+## Code quality
+Readability, reusability, maintainability, reliability, scalability and performance are all important factors, especially for public utilities living in openshift-tests-private/test/extended/util/.

 ## Cloud account agnosticism
 Multi-account support is achieved by dynamically acquiring platform configurations during runtime.